makrai/notes/martin21-predict-quality-NeuN-wo-train-test.md

 * our work, is the first to perform a detailed analysis of the weight matrices
   * starting in 2018 with the WeightWatcher tool 6
   * two concurrent works 40,41
-    * [40] G. Eilertsen, D. Jönsson, T. Ropinski, J. Unger, and A. Ynnerman.
-      Classifying the classifier: dissecting the weight space of neural arXiv:2002.05688, 2020.
+    * [40] G Eilertsen, D Jönsson, T Ropinski, J Unger, and A Ynnerman Classifying the classifier: dissecting the weight space of neural arXiv:2002.05688, 2020.
       [41] T Unterthiner, D Keysers, S Gelly, O Bousquet, and I Tolstikhin Predicting neural network accuracy from weights
       arXiv:2002.11448, 2020.
   * Both of these papers validate our basic result that one can gain substantial insight into model quality by examining weight matrices without access to any training or testing data
     * hE both consider smaller models from a much narrower range of applics
   * Previous results in HT-SR Theory suggest that insights from these smaller models may not extend to the SOTA CV and NLP models we consider